Can You Be Legally Terminated While on Long-term Disability?

 • companies with 50 or more employees

-If you have worked for your current employer for at least 1,250 compensable hours over the past 12 months, you are entitled to an FMLA leave.
+You are entitled to an FMLA leave if you have worked for your current employer for at least 1,250 compensable hours over the past 12 months.
 Compensable hours are determined according to the principles of the Fair Labor Standards Act (FLSA).

 It also provides that you are only eligible for job-protected leave under the following reasons: